apache/directory-fortress-enmasse/README.txt

 ###################################################################################
 README for Fortress EnMasse Web Application Installation RC18 (BETA RELEASE CANDIDATE)
-Last updated: December 8, 2012
+Last updated: December 19, 2012
 ___________________________________________________________________________________
 ###################################################################################
 # Guidelines & Tips for first-time users of EnMasse Web Application
 ###################################################################################

-1. In the document that follows, when you read "[version]" substitute with current info.
-  For example - if the downloaded package version is 1.0 change enmasse-dist-[version] to enmasse-dist-1.0

-2. The source code for this project is located under enmasse-dist-[version]/src folder.
+1. The source code for this project is located under openldap-fortress-enmasse/src folder.

-3. For EnMasse Services-level documentation, jump to SECTION 6.
+2. For EnMasse Services-level documentation, jump to SECTION 6.
 ___________________________________________________________________________________
 ###################################################################################
 # Important Notes about EnMasse Web Application